Ky Bowman: Agua Caliente Clippers (2021)

 On December 1, 2020, Bowman signed with the Los Angeles Clippers.
 He was waived on December 14 and was included in the roster of the Agua Caliente Clippers on February 4, 2021.
 Bowman had a season-ending injury and was released on February 25, 2021.

 Austin Spurs (2022)

 On February 21, 2022, Bowman was traded from the Agua Caliente Clippers to the Austin Spurs in exchange for Cameron Reynolds.

 Bowman joined the San Antonio Spurs for the 2022 NBA Summer League.

-New Basket Brindisi (2022–present)
+New Basket Brindisi (2022–2023)

 Bowman signed with New Basket Brindisi of the Italian Lega Basket Serie A on August 18, 2022.
+He averaged 11.8 points, 4 rebounds, 2.7 assists, and a league-high 1.7 steals per game during the season.

+Universo Treviso Basket (2023–2025)

+On July 15, 2023, he signed with Treviso Basket of the Lega Basket Serie A. He averaged 14 points, 3.1 rebounds, 1.9 assists, and one steal per game in his first season with the team.
+Bowman resigned with Treviso for a second season.

+Reyer Venezia (2025–present)

+On July 7, 2025, he signed with Reyer Venezia of the Italian Lega Basket Serie A (LBA).